 .cq/state directory, but this can be configured by using the

 path option inside the

 When syncing incremental tables with the local backend, special care needs to be taken to ensure that the state is preserved between syncs.
 For example, if you are running CloudQuery in a Docker container, you will need to mount the state directory as a volume so that it is persisted between container restarts.
 Otherwise, incremental tables will not be able to benefit from stored cursors and will need to re-sync all data on every run.

 While the CloudQuery CLI currently only supports the local backend, we intend on adding support for more backends in the near future.
-If you would like to see support for a Redis backend added, please 👍 this issue (opens in a new tab) (or volunteer to implement it!).
-Or if there is another state backend you'd like to use, feel free to open an issue on GitHub (opens in a new tab).
+For example, if you would like to see support for a Postgres backend added, please 👍 this issue (opens in a new tab).
+Or if there is another state backend you'd like to use, feel free to upvote the appropriate issue or open a new issue on GitHub (opens in a new tab).